 - In the same pot, melt remaining 6 tblsp of butter over moderately low heat and whisk in the flour.

-- Cook the roux, whisking constantly, for three minutes.
+- Cook, whisking constantly, for about three minutes.

 - Stir in the onion.

 - Gradually add the broth then the half and half, whisking the whole time.

 - Bring the mixture to a boil, reduce the heat and simmer, stirring occasionally, 5 minutes, or until thickened.
 (It will be nicely and obviously thick.)

 - Stir in Tabasco, chili powder, cumin, salt and pepper.

 - Add beans, chilies, chicken, cheese and milk.